isabellachen3988/Chef-Co-Pilot/README.md

 ### Test python backend API

-since the backend and frontend are in the same folder the pytest will scan entire folder
+Since the backend and frontend are in the same folder the pytest will scan entire folder

-so I move the test in the flask-api folder to reduce the overhead.
+Test in the flask-api folder to reduces the overhead.
 Use following command to run the test:

 ```
 cd flask-api